QBeukelman/Shape-Editor/README.md

 > **ShapeType:** An enumeration representing the shape types (ellipse and rectangle).

 > **Extensions:** Additional extensions for generating random colors, random sizes, and previewing the ContentView.

+## Requirements

+- Xcode 12.0 or later
+- iOS 14.0 or later